kgdunn/pid-book/latent-variable-modelling/principal-component-analysis.rst

 Geometrically, when finding the best-fit line for the swarm of points, our objective was to minimize the error, i.e. the residual distances from each point to the best-fit line is the smallest possible.
 This is also mathematically equivalent to maximizing the variance of the scores, :math:`\mathbf{t}_a`.

+..
+See Normal Cliff, Analyzing Multivariate Data, 1987, p 295 to 300

 We briefly review here what that means.
 Let :math:`\mathbf{x}'_i` be a row from our data, so :math:`\mathbf{x}'_i` is a :math:`1 \times K` vector.
 We defined the score value for this observation as the distance from the origin, along the direction vector, |p1|, to the perpendicular projection onto |p1|.
 This is illustrated below, where the score value for observation :math:`\mathbf{x}_i` has a value of :math:`t_{i,1}`.

 .. figure:: images/component-along-a-vector.png